 \section{Abstract}

-The {\sc (Perfect) Matching Cut} is to decide if a graph has a (perfect) matching that is also an edge cut.
-The {\sc Disconnected Perfect Matching} problem is to decide if a graph has a perfect matching that contains a matching cut.
-Both {\sc Matching Cut} and {\sc Disconnected Perfect Matching} are \NP-complete even for graphs of girth~$5$, whereas {\sc Perfect Matching Cut} is known to be \NP-complete for graphs of arbitrarily large fixed girth.
-We prove the last result also for the other two problems, answering a question of Le and Le (TCS 2019) for {\sc Matching Cut}.
-Moreover, we give three new general hardness constructions, which imply that all three problems are \NP-complete for $H$-free graphs whenever $H$ contains a connected component with two vertices of degree at least~$3$.
-Afterwards, we update the state-of-the-art summaries for $H$-free graphs and compare them with each other.
-Moreover, by combining our new hardness construction for {\sc Perfect Matching Cut} with two existing results, we obtain a complete complexity classification of {\sc Perfect Matching Cut} for ${\cal H}$-subgraph-free graphs where ${\cal H}$ is any finite set of graphs.
+The {\sc (Perfect) Matching Cut} problem is to decide if a connected graph has a (perfect) matching that is also an edge cut.
+The {\sc Disconnected Perfect Matching} problem is to decide if a connected graph has a perfect matching that contains a matching cut.
+Both {\sc Matching Cut} and {\sc Disconnected Perfect Matching} are \NP-complete for planar graphs of girth~$5$, whereas {\sc Perfect Matching Cut} is known to be \NP-complete even for subcubic bipartite graphs of arbitrarily large fixed girth.
+We prove that {\sc Matching Cut} and {\sc Disconnected Perfect Matching} are also \NP-complete for bipartite graphs of arbitrarily large fixed girth and bounded maximum degree.
+Our result for {\sc Matching Cut} resolves a 20-year old open problem.
+We also show that the more general problem {\sc $d$-Cut}, for every fixed $d\geq 1$, is \NP-complete for bipartite graphs of arbitrarily large fixed girth and bounded maximum degree.
+Furthermore, we show that {\sc Matching Cut}, {\sc Perfect Matching Cut} and {\sc Disconnected Perfect Matching} are \NP-complete for $H$-free graphs whenever $H$ contains a connected component with two vertices of degree at least~$3$.
+Afterwards, we update the state-of-the-art summaries for $H$-free graphs and compare them with each other, and with a known and full classification of the {\sc Maximum Matching Cut} problem, which is to determine a largest matching cut of a graph~$G$.
+Finally, by combining existing results, we obtain a complete complexity classification of {\sc Perfect Matching Cut} for ${\cal H}$-subgraph-free graphs where ${\cal H}$ is any finite set of graphs.